 A Free Preschool STEM Curriculum

 Research tells us early math skills are a powerful predictor of overall school achievement.
-But what does early math, science and engineering look like for toddlers and young preschoolers?
+Check out the early childhood STEM curriculum below.
+But what does preschool math, science and engineering look like?

 It looks like Problem Solvers.